arhohuttunen/starter-academic/content/post/hexagonal-architecture.md

 Second, we are making it **harder to refactor** inside the application, since our model is now exposed to the outside world.
 If someone relies on an API we expose, we would introduce breaking changes every time we refactor our model.

-On the other side of the application in our example, we could introduce an `OrderJpaEntity` model to describe the details needed to persist the data.
-The technology-specific `OrdersJpaAdapter` is now responsible for translating an `Order` model from the application to something that the ORM understands.
+On the other side of the application in our example, we could introduce an `OrderEntity` model to describe the details needed to persist the data.
+The technology-specific `OrdersDatabaseAdapter` is now responsible for translating an `Order` model from the application to something that the persistence layer understands.

 {{< figure src="/post/hexagonal-architecture/hexagonal-architecture-secondary-adapter-mapping.svg" caption="Mapping of models in secondary adapters" >}}

-We could just use a single model for the database entities and the application model.
-Once again, we would face a few problems.

-First, we would need to put **technology specific details inside the application model**.
+Again, it can be tempting to use a single model for the database entities and the application, but it comes with a cost.
+We would need to put **technology specific details inside the application model**.
 Depending on your technology stack, this could mean that you now have to worry about details like transactions and lazy loading inside your business logic.

-Second, this **complicates testing** because we can't simply ignore these details in our tests.
-Technology agnostic tests will not catch any issues with improper usage of transactions or lazy loading, so we have to fall back to slower tests that are aware of these details.

 ## Testing

-For testing the hexagonal architecture, there are several strategies that we can use.
-Hexagonal Architecture gives us a clean separation of the business logic and the application.
-This allows the business logic to be tested in isolation without having to deal with specific technologies.

-The separation of concerns **buys us options** to apply different testing strategies to different parts of the system.
-Without this separation, the options are much more limited.
+One goal of hexagonal architecture mentioned was the ability to test the business logic in isolation from external tools and technologies.
+This is something that comes naturally from the separation of concerns implemented with ports and adapters.
+Without this separation, our options for testing are much more limited and there is a tendency for broader tests.

 ### Testing the Business Logic